heini-phys-chem/read_sdf/README.md

 A python script to extract information from .sdf files, by Rolling King edited by Heinen Stefan

-a python program to extract information out of .sdf files

 Syntax is: python sdf_read.py filename.sdf MOLECULE PROP [PROP2...]

 MOLECULE may be ALL or an index (1,2...) or an sdf label (19HC_ACT_A_293,...)